Nudity in film: Since 1968

 Actors and actresses are typically informed of nude scenes well in advance, and nudity waivers require directors to state what will be shown and its presentation.
 This is generally stipulated in the nudity clause of a performer's contract.
 Actress Anne Hathaway, who appeared nude in movies Brokeback Mountain (2005) and Love & Other Drugs (2010), said in an interview with the National Public Radio, "The director submits a shot list, and you look over them for approval.
-And a lot of times, if an actor feels the shot demands a lot of them, they'll demand money for it.".
-In 2021, however, following on from multiple allegations that actors and actresses were forced to push past their comfort zones in the name of artistic integrity, the Time's Up campaign has advised many Hollywood stars to set boundaries in order to avoid past mistakes.
-It also advises celebrities to avoid using film doubles to make on-screen nudity more graphic, but rather focus on imparting the same effect on the audience through alternative methods.
-While this may seem over the top for some movie stars, with the likes of Winslet and Sebastian Stan still preparing to strip off in their latest films, the fact that leading actresses like Eva Green have spent nearly 30 minutes on-screen naked, while leading actors such as McGregor have managed to accrue nearly 20 minutes themselves, is perhaps alarming enough to movie-goers and audiences that graphic displays of nudity may have been overused.
+And a lot of times, if an actor feels the shot demands a lot of them, they'll demand money for it."
+In the wake of the Me Too movement, in which multiple actors and actresses alleged to being forced to push past their comfort zones in the name of artistic integrity, the use of intimacy coordinators has become a common industry practice to ensure the actors' boundaries are respected and that there is consent given for any nude scenes.

-The tastefulness of nude scenes is hotly debated in the United States.
-Adding nudity to films may potentially hurt a film's commercial potential.
+The tastefulness of nude scenes in film continues to be a hotly debated issue in the United States.
+Some journalists have argued that scenes of nudity may hurt a film's commercial potential.

 European cinema since 1929

 Some European films showed more nudity than the American films, due to less strict attitudes about nudity in some parts of Europe.
 European films exhibited in the United States were not subject to the Hays Code, though some did create controversy.
 The 1931 Greek film Daphnis and Chloe by Orestis Laskos featured the first nude scene in a European fiction film, showing Chloe bathing in a fountain.

 Gustav Machatý's Extase (1933) with Hedy Lamarr was condemned by Pope Pius XI.
-It was very controversial on its release in the United States and is credited with contributing to the repressive regime under the Hays Code.
+It was very controversial on its release in the United States, and is credited with contributing to the repressive regime under the Hays Code.

 Abel Gance's Lucrezia Borgia (1935) had a nude scene with actress Edwige Feuillère.
 The French League for the Recovery of Public Morality in Lyon mounted a campaign against this film.

 Leni Riefenstahl's Olympia (1938), which was produced as Nazi propaganda and a documentary of the 1936 Summer Olympics, has an opening sequence noted for its idealized, non-exploitive use of male and female nudity.
 Another film from Germany, Liane, Jungle Goddess (1956), featured Marion Michael as a topless female variant on the Tarzan legend.